Mmohet/Mmohet.github.io/README.md

 !!The snd and sff is so big so please go to:https://pan.baidu.com/s/1DxiaorEHDL7rEQ93I9KyRg?pwd=2w71 the code is: 2w71 You can use google translate to get what it mean.

+I'm trying to make there on it.
+But now, please use that link to get the character